Bzemke/front-end-development-course-assignments/Assignment9/ReadMe.md

 ## Part 1 - Variable Declaration
 Perform the following tasks
 - Create a variable that represents your name and populate it with your name.
-- Retreive the element with the ID of `partOne` and populate its innerHTML with the variable
+- Retrieve the element with the ID of `partOne` and populate its innerHTML with the variable

 ## Part 2 - Overwritting Variables
 Perform the following tasks.
-- Using a new block of code, overide the current value of the varialbe `foo` to say "This is not an integer"
+- Using a new block of code, override the current value of the variable `foo` to say "This is not an integer"
 - Retrieve the element with the ID of `partTwo` and populate its  innerHTML with the variable `foo`

 ## Part 3 - Basic Arithmetic